TrellixVulnTeam/rpCofactors_QJ2J/README.md

 # rpCofactors

-Because the reactions calculated by RetroPath2.0 are monocomponent reactions (only one product with possibly multiple subprates), to perform a full analysis the reactions need to be completed with the missing species.
-This tool does this by referring to the reaction description from wich it was generated.
+Because the reactions calculated by RetroPath2.0 are monocomponent reactions (only one product with possibly multiple substrates), to perform a full analysis, the reactions need to be completed with the missing species.
+This tool performs that action this by referring to the reaction description from wich it was generated.
 The following tool is a REST service that takes as input a tar.xz of rpSBML files (output by rpReader).

 ## Information Flow

 ### Input

 Required information:
-    * Either tar.xz input collection of rpSBML files or a single rpSBML file.
+* **rpSBML input**: Either tar.xz input collection of rpSBML files or a single rpSBML file.

 Advanced options:
-    * Name of the heterologous pathway: (default: rp_pathway) The SBML groups ID (defined in rpReader) that points to the heterologous reactions and chemical species.
+* **Name of the heterologous pathway**: (default: rp_pathway) The SBML groups ID (defined in rpReader) that points to the heterologous reactions and chemical species.
-    * SBML compartment ID: (default: MNXC3) Compartment ID to add the new chemical species.
+* **SBML compartment ID**: (default: MNXC3) Compartment ID to add the new chemical species.
 The default is the cytoplasm.
-    * REST IP address: The IP addrress of the REST service
+* **REST IP address**: The IP addrress of the REST service

 ### Output

-* rpCofactors: A tar.xz archive containing a list of rpSBML files.
+* **rpCofactors**: A tar.xz archive containing a list of rpSBML files.

 ## Installing